 e.
 Internal audits are to assess overall organizational conformance and internal audit documentation can consist of one consolidated internal audit checklist and/or report; and

 f.
-Where nonconformities are identified during the internal audit process, a Corrective Action Plan shall be developed at the site and/or organizational level.
+Where nonconformities are identified during the internal audit process, a Corrective Action Plan shall be developed at the site and/or organizational

-5.6.3 Where the organization has outsourced activities within the scope of its chain of custody, the organization shall develop procedures for the audit of these contractors.

-5.6.4 The internal audit of outsource contractors may be conducted remotely.

-5.6.5 Where there are sufficient outsource contractors the internal audit may use a sampling approach for these contractors.

-5.6.6 The internal audit of outsource contractors shall:

-a. determine the level of risk associated with the outsourced activities as determined by Part 6 – Outsourcing Agreements.

-b. include within the scope of the internal audit those outsourced activities assessed as high risk.

-5.6.7 The organization shall have its rationale for remote audits and its sampling procedure audited by its third-party certifier.
+8.6.3 The certified organization shall have its rationale for remote audits and its sampling procedure audited by its third-party certifier.

-5.6.8 The results of internal audits shall be reported to management for review during the annual management review.
+8.6.4 The results of internal audits shall be reported to management for review during the annual management review.